-The Layer Properties editor or view lets you adjust the properties of a layer in the Timeline view The Layer Properties can be viewed as a floating window or as a view (docked).
+The Layer Properties editor or view lets you adjust the properties of a layer in the Timeline view or a node in the Node view.
+The Layer Properties can be viewed as a floating window or as a view (docked).